 A good source of energy

 Plantains contain complex carbohydrates that provide long-lasting energy.
 However, they must be eaten cooked to provide their benefits.
-Plantains are high in non-digestible starch (such as fiber).

 Plantains are also: